noname2131/LIDAROC/README.md

 Realistic LiDAR Cover Contamination Dataset for Enhancing Autonomous Vehicle Perception Reliability

 # Download
-The dataset will be available upon acceptance to IEEE Sensor Letter Journal.
+The dataset will be available upon acceptance to journal.
 The dataset is provided on-demand, by sending a request.

 # LIDAROC